Lavedonio/Alexandria/docs/s3_tools.md

 ### delete_subfolder(self)
 Deletes all files with subfolder prefix, so the final result is similar to deleting a subfolder.
 It has no return value.

-Raises an error if file doesn't exist and fail_silently parameter is set to False.

 Once the subfolder is deleted, it resets to no extra path (empty subfolder name).